panique/huge/README.md

 php-login
 =========

-### A full-featured PHP login script built into a skeleton MVC application.
+### A PHP & MySQL login script built into a skeleton MVC application.

 This script is part of the **PHP Login Project**, a collection of four similar login scripts for different use-cases.
 This script here is the MVC framework version.